alronz/b2c-database-selection/Redis/Search Data/supportedOptions.md

 #### [back](search_data_main.md)

-In this section, I will talk about how Redis supports some common query options such as count, max, min, sum, average , and others.
+In this section, I will talk about how Redis supports some common query functions such as count, max, min, sum, average, and others.

 ##### Count